18F/site-scanning/docs/INSTALL.md

 - `CF_USERNAME`:  This is the username that lets CircleCI deploy to your space.
 You can get it with `cf service-key scanner-ui deployer | grep username`.

-- Once these are set up, any time you push to master, it should run the tests and then do a deploy if everything worked.
+- Once these are set up, any time you push to `main`, it should run the tests and then do a deploy if everything worked.
 It will also start running scans once a day automatically.
 - The configuration for CircleCI can be found in `.circleci/config.yml`.